 In recent years this has included restoration of two NWT valley sites, Rush Meadows and Scarning Fen

 , 2km apart along a small tributary of the Wensum called Wendling Beck, or locally, Dereham Stream.
 They are both SSSI and form part of a valuable ecological corridor for wildlife through the landscape.
 Donations from the 250 Club – and those subsequently unlocked from WREN via Landfill Communities Fund – helped us clear scrub from the open meadow habitat, plus helped us clear ditches and install water control sluices.
-The recovery of Rush Meadows has been so successful that later this year we will reintroduce British White cattle to graze the fen.
+The recovery of Rush Meadows has been so successful that we have recently been able to reintroduce British White cattle to graze the fen.

 NWT Thompson Common

-in the Brecks is one of the best places in Europe for beetles, withmore than 600 species recorded, and one of only two UK sites where you can find northern pool frog.
+in the Brecks is one of the best places in Europe for beetles, with more than 600 species recorded, and one of only two UK sites where you can find northern pool frog.
 For many years, however, the site’s biodiversity has been threatened by excess nutrients seeping out of a neighbouring pig farm.
-Last year we were able to buy the land and will begin to restore it as grass heathland.
-With 250 Club-enabled funding from Biffa Award, we hope to identify and reinstate previously-lost “ghost” pingos
+We were recently able to buy the land and begin its restoration back to Breck grass heathland.
+With 250 Club-enabled funding from Biffa Award, we hope to reinstate previously-lost “ghost” pingos